-The Keystone 3-score Composite Pathway criteria were informed by a report to the legislature, titled Findings and Recommendations Pursuant to Act 1 of 2016, and approved by the State Board of Education.
-Per Act 55 of 2022, a subsequent 2-score criterion was established in collaboration with PDE's Technical Advisory Committee
+The Keystone 3-score Composite Pathway criteria were informed by a report to the legislature, Findings and Recommendations Pursuant to Act 1 of 2016, and approved by the State Board of Education.
+In response to the pandemic and in consultation with PDE's Technical Advisory Committee, subsequent 2-score criteria were established under Act 55 of 2022.